What does the

 Unbelievers are described by Muhammad (in the Qur'an) as "the vilest of animals" and

 "losers."
 Christians and Jews are hated by Allah to the extent that they

 are destined for eternal doom as a result of their beliefs.
 It would make

-no sense for Muhammad to then recommend them to be taken in as friends by
+no sense for Muhammad to then recommend that they be taken as friends by

 Muslims.
-In fact, the Qur'an plainly commands believers not to take
+In fact, the Qur'an plainly orders believers not to take

 unbelievers as friends.